Quang-Minh-Nguyen/PowerBI-Visualization/README.md

 ## Step 4: Conclusion
 > Overall, the brand did a really great job by surpassing the month-to-date target (80M in sales vs 67.50M in target).

-> To be more specific, R1 and R2 region showed decent performance by excessing the deadline 19.43% and 21.12% respectively.On the other hand, given the same target, R3 region fell behind with a -14.76% compared to the deadline.
+> To be more specific, R1 and R2 region showed decent performance by excessing the deadline 19.43% and 21.12% respectively.
+On the other hand, given the same target, R3 region fell behind with a -14.76% compared to the deadline.

 > Furthermroe, there are 6 product which have outstanding sales which are Monte vani 55g, Monte Schoko 55g, Monte Drink 95g, Cheese Dâu - Chuối 50g, Cheese Dâu - Vani 50g, Phomai Sandwich 200g.